 Anawa (pron.
-'Anava') is a Polish musical group founded in Krakow in 1966, active on and off again until the early 1990s.
-The group has changed members several times through the years.
-Best known as the backup band for vocalist Marek Grechuta, it was one of the most interesting examples of European progressive rock in the mid-1970s.
+'Anava') is a Polish musical group best known as the backup band for vocalist Marek Grechuta; was a leader in European progressive rock in the mid-1970s...

 Founded in December 1966 by pianist Jan Kanty-Pawluśkiewicz and vocalist Marek Grechuta, Anawa was originally the house band at the student cabaret at the Technology Architecture Department of Kraków University of.
 Its early compositions received awards at the Student Song Festival in 1967, with a debut album that followed in 1970.
 The 1971 album Korowód (Eng.
 Procession), with its rich arrangements that meld influences from various musical genres, is still considered one of the most original and inspiring Polish pop music releases ever.